<shoots both hands up in the air>

 “I end up having to do it anyway.”

 “I know what I want and can’t explain it well.”

 But in the end, those excuses just prevent you from becoming the leader you need to be.
 One who focuses on growing your career and organization by delegating the tasks you shouldn’t be doing.

 What follows is a guide with some of the lessons I’ve learned about delegation.
 As well as task delegation tactics I’ve found work well for me.

 Many of us rely on one person the majority of our professional careers: Ourselves.

-We take all the responsibility, pick up tasks others overlook or don’t follow through on, “save” team members who don’t do things properly by doing them ourselves, and take on tasks outside of our role because we know they’ll get done that way.
+We take all the responsibility.
+Pick up tasks others overlook or don’t follow through on.
+“Save” team members who don’t do things properly by doing them ourselves.
+Take on tasks outside of our role because we know they’ll get done that way.

 These traits are part of what make us successful in the first place and maybe even helped us get to our current position.

-While sometimes frustrated other people don’t carry an equal load, for most of our careers we just assume it’s just our role to take care of everything—and prefer to—because we know we can trust ourselves vs. take the chance on something not being done well.
+While sometimes we get frustrated other people don’t carry an equal load, for most of our careers we just assume it’s just our role to take care of everything.
+And secretly we prefer to.
+Because we know we can trust ourselves vs. take the chance on something not being done well.